Repair

 Practitioner walkthroughs

-[EMPTY] — reserved for original repair write-ups by the keeper community.
-An
+[EMPTY] — reserved for original repair write-ups from the keeper

-entry here must name the practitioner, the device, the date, and the outcome.
+community.
+An entry here must name the practitioner, the device, the date,

 How the list grows

-Additions are proposed by amendment, the same way other doctrine is amended.
-A new entry should explain what it contributes that the existing list does not — duplicate links to the same resource under different names are not additions.
-Entries are not removed when they break; they are annotated as broken with the date the link was last checked.
+Additions come by amendment, the same way the rest of the doctrine is amended.
+A new entry should say what it adds that the existing list lacks; the same resource under a different name is not an addition.
+Entries are not removed when they break.
+They are annotated as broken, with the date the link was last checked.